shenjiaxing/shenjiaxing.github.io/_pages/about.md

 # News
 - 📌 Recruiting Postdoctoral Fellows in mobile computing or data mining.
 - 📌 Recruiting self-motivated research students who are interested in doing MPhil and [Ph.D.](https://cerg1.ugc.edu.hk/hkpfs/index.html)
-- 📌 The International Conference on Behavioural and Social Computing (BESC) is call for paper now.
-[URL](http://besc-conf.org/2024/)
+- 📌 The International Conference on Behavioural and Social Computing ([BESC](http://besc-conf.org/2024/)) is call for paper now.

 - *2024.01*: Our work entitled "Privacy-preserving human activity sensing: a survey" has been accepted by High-Confidence Computing.